AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-54965-visual-merchandising-grid-not-display-correct-stock.md

 ---
-title: 'ACSD-52714: Date filter does not work in admin grid when set as y-m-d'
+title: 'ACSD-54965: Visual Merchandising grid does not display the correct stock when a product is assigned to custom stock'
-description: Apply the ACSD-52714 patch to fix the Adobe Commerce issue where the date filter does not work in the admin grid when the date format is set as y-m-d.
+description: Apply the ACSD-54965 patch to fix the Adobe Commerce issue where the Visual Merchandising grid does not display the correct stock when a product is assigned to custom stock.
 feature: Attributes
 role: Admin, Developer
 ---
-# ACSD-52714: Date filter does not work in admin grid when set as y-m-d
+# ACSD-54965: Visual Merchandising grid does not display the correct stock

-The ACSD-52714 patch fixes the issue where the date filter doesn't work in the admin grid when the date format is set as y-m-d.
+The ACSD-54965 patch fixes the issue where the Visual Merchandising grid does not display the correct stock when a product is assigned to custom stock.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.43 is installed.
-The patch ID is ACSD-52714.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.
+The patch ID is ACSD-54965.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions